California snowpack 202% of average for this time of year

 As of Thursday, the snowpack measured 202% of average after a barrage of storms throughout winter and spring, according to the Department of Water Resources.

-The wet weather has slowed but not stopped, with predictions of thunderstorms this weekend in the central and southern parts of the state.
+The wet weather has slowed but not stopped, with thunderstorms prompting flash flood warnings Sunday in the central and southern parts of the state.

 At this time last year, the snowpack measured 6% of average — making this year 33 times bigger than 2018, the San Francisco Chronicle reported.